A Comprehensive Guide To Income Generating Assets

 The Interest Rates On High Yield Savings

 High yield savings accounts were a pretty good deal when interest rates were really low during the years after the great global recession.
-A saver could park their cash and get approximately a 2% interest rate.
+A saver could park their cash and get a decent interest rate.

-Current rates are dropping again and will likely stay low for a while.
+Current rates dropped and will likely stay low for a while.
 CIT Bank offers some excellent online options if you are looking to build your savings.

 Money market accounts are another type of asset that generates cash flow.
 So, let’s talk about money market accounts next.